Iris-0829/CPSC-588-AI-Detection/README.md

 For the Wiki Intro dataset, the downloading code is already included in the notebooks so you don't have to worry about it

-### Miscellaneous / Random Settings
+### Random Settings
-Some more settings before running the notebooks:
-1. First, for each notebook, replace the current `openai.api_key` with your api key
-2. If you wish, you could add a line:
+If you wish, you could add a line:
 ```
 random.seed(0)
 ```